Sara-Tucker/c-sharp-notes/wpf.md

 You can also pass parameters to the method as well.
 Parameters can be databound to other FrameworkElements or can pass special values, such as the DataContext or EventArgs.
 All parameters are automatically type converted to the method’s signature.
 This mechanism also allows the “Action.Target” to vary independently of the DataContext and enables it to be declared at different points in the UI from the trigger.

 #### Automatically Finding Parameters
-Caliburn Micro even has conventions for automatically picking up parameters when you don’t explicitly set them.
 If you do not explicitly specify a parameter, Caliburn Micro will look at the parameter name in the method signiture and try find any user control in the view that matches this name (ignoring the case).
 If a matching user control is found, an appropriate property on the control will be used to provide the parameter.
 For example, if the user control is a TextBlock, the Text property value will be used as the parameter.

 Different parameters can be passed to the method like this:
 ```xaml